Wondering how to make prints of your art?

 - A 50 mm prime lens is perfect for photographing art with a DSLR camera.
 A wide aperture creates a low depth of field, and lens reflection reduces the sharpness in the image.

-- It’s a good idea to photograph your artwork in daylight to avoid unwanted reflections or artificial colors cast on your artwork.
+- Photographing your artwork in daylight is a good idea to avoid unwanted reflections or artificial colors cast on it.

 - Avoid having either bright highlights or dark shadows on the image when photographing artwork, as this will remove detail.